edward-mn/edward-mn/README.md

 > I :heart: programming and see it as a powerful tool that can help anyone!

 ### :books: Learning
-I've studied web development since 2020, my turning point was to see that web aplication it's essencials for everyone.
+I've been studying web development since 2020, my turning point was to see that web aplication it's essencials for everyone.
 Sometimes I challenge my self in back end, because in the near future want to be a Full Stack Developer

 ### :nerd_face: Skills